bowerhaus/BhGesturePad/README.md

 BhGesturePad for Gideros
 ========================

-This software is multi-stroke gesture recognition library for Gideros Mobile SDK.
+This software is a multi-stroke gesture recognition library for Gideros Mobile SDK.
-It is an extension of the Lua implementation of Protractor unistroke gesture recognition by Arturs Sosins (http://appcodingeasy.com).
-The original Gesture.lua has been included untouched but the stroke capture and drawing component is not used.
-This version extends the algorithm to include multistroke gestures with my version of n-Protractor.
+It is an extension of the Lua implementation of Protractor unistroke gesture recognition by [Arturs Sosins](http://appcodingeasy.com).
+His original <em>Gesture.lua</em> has been included untouched but the stroke capture and drawing component of this is not used and replaced by my <em>BhWritingSurface</em> class.
+The version here also extends the algorithm to include multistroke gestures with my interpretation of [n-Protractor](http://depts.washington.edu/aimgroup/proj/dollar/ndollar-protractor.pdf).

 You can read more about this module in [my blog entry](http://bowerhaus.eu/blog/files/multistroke_gestures.html).